nkane/nkane.github.io/_posts/2018-08-12-win32-software-renderer-lesson-1:-getting-started.markdown

 	* Type: **MSG**

 * Return Type: **BOOL**
-	* Value: If the message is tranlated (that is, a character message is posted to the thread's message queue), the return value is nonzero.
+	* Value: If the message is translated (that is, a character message is posted to the thread's message queue), the return value is nonzero.
 If the message is not translated (that is, a character message is not posted to the thread's message queue), the return value is zero.

 ``` c